absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

 If you access to [http://localhost:8080/api/todo](), you should see `My first API endpoint`.

-However, since we are working with API endpoint, it is strongly suggested that you use an appropriate tool.
+However, since we are working with API endpoints, it is strongly suggested that you use an appropriate tool.
 We recommend using [Postman](https://www.getpostman.com/downloads/), or any API consumer tool.
-You must be able to easily switch HTTP method and set request body.
+You must be able to easily switch the HTTP method and set the request body.